Suspected Chinese spy balloon drifting over U.S. has surveillance part as big as multiple school buses

 By Friday morning, the balloon was no longer over Montana but had moved over the Midwest and is now over "the middle of the country," according to a U.S. official.
 A Chinese balloon has never been over the middle of the country before.
 The only other time a Chinese balloon has flown over the continental U.S. was during a brief overflight of Florida.
 There have been overflights of Hawaii and Guam.
 In previous instances, the Chinese have been able to recover the balloon.
 Although it can maneuver, it will still travel in the direction it is carried by the jet stream.

+Meteorologist Ryan Truchelut estimated the balloon's trajectory based on NOAA models that simulate the the trajectory of substances transported through the atmosphere.
+The balloon's future path, he tweeted, is "highly dependent on altitude, which is unknown."
+At an altitude of 15 km (about 49,000 feet), the balloon "races east out-to-sea," he wrote.
+At 20 km (over 65,000 feet), it "heads towards Southeast coast."
+And at 25km (over 82,000 feet), it "hooks back west."

+He noted his projections assumed the balloon "is a passive tracer, not being controlled (or 'derelict')."

-There has been some discussion of trying to somehow capture the balloon, but this official says that this is not possible.
+There has been some discussion of trying to somehow capture the balloon, but a U.S. official says that this is not possible.

 The U.S. views the Chinese explanation of the balloon's purpose with "a fair amount of skepticism," and it is still trying to figure out what China's intent was.